mmikowski/powercss/README.md

 the use of easily recognized symbols that start and end in an underscore like `_css_str_`.
 After concatenating all JavaScript files in our project, we can replace these symbols with unique tokens, using the shortest tokens for the most common symbols.
-We can often reduce file size to half again of UglifyJS alone!
+We call this the **SuperPack** technique, and we can often reduce file size to 50% of `UglifyJS` alone.

-In our example, the PowerCSS library and the CSS directives where reduced to 30% of their original size, and to 15% when using the "SuperPack" technique described above.
+In Example 004, the PowerCSS library and the CSS directives were reduced to 30% of their original size, and to 15% when using the SuperPack" technique described above.

 ## Example 005: Performance
-This example is illustrated by `pcss._example004_.html` which can be be found in the `examples` directory of the GitHub repository.
+This example is illustrated by `pcss._example005_.html` which can be be found in the `examples` directory of the GitHub repository.
 Clone the repository and open the file with your browser to see the results.